 When was the last time you read 20 pages without getting distracted?
 Or listened to your favorite music album for 20 minutes without feeling the need to do something else at the same time?
 When was the last time you went 20 days without having a glass of wine after work to help you unwind?
-Or gone 20 seconds without a thought racing through your mind?
+Or had 20 seconds without a thought racing through your mind?

-2020 is not just a new year, it’s a new decade–the perfect time to take a step back, refocus, and reset.
+2020 is not just a new year, it’s a new decade.
+The perfect time to take a step back, refocus, and reset.
 But that doesn’t mean we will magically accomplish all of our goals.
-In fact, 92% of all goals fail, so no matter how clean a reset this decade is, we still need a lot of help accomplishing our goals.
+In fact, 92% of all goals fail.
+So no matter how clean a reset this decade is, we still need a lot of help accomplishing our goals.
 This year, we’ve come up with a framework to help you do just that:

 “20 for 20”

 Simply put, whatever goal you set this year, make it 20 something—seconds, reps, days, you get the gist.
 This framework is easy to remember, makes a lot of sense, and lets you get creative—a potent combination for success.